PurpleDogEnterprises/React.js-Yelp-Clone/README.md

 # React.js-Yelp-Clone
-Yelp clone using React, Webpack, Babel, Chai, Enzyme, Jasmine, Karma, Mocha, PhantomJS, PostCSS, and more
+Yelp clone using React, Webpack, Babel, Chai, Enzyme, Jasmine, Karma, Mocha, PhantomJS, PostCSS, and more (in progress)